IV1T3/django-middleware-fileuploadvalidation/README.md

 DMF also utilizes the ClamAV anti-virus engine.
 If you would like to enable ClamAV through DMF, follow our ClamAV installation instructions: [ClamAV Install Guide](https://github.com/IV1T3/django-middleware-fileuploadvalidation/blob/main/docs/_CLAMAV_INSTALL_GUIDE.md)

 ## Configuration
-Be default, the upload configuration is set to the following:
+By default, the upload configuration is set to the following:
 ```python
 {
     "clamav": False,